FAQ list for LCD driver libraries

 The RAM is OK.

-The ROM requirement will depend on which and how many of the library features you will be using.
+The ROM requirement will depend on how many and which of the library features you will be using.

-Soft-font support is one of the most ROM-consuming part of the LCD-driver library.
-In particular soft-font tables can take up a lot of ROM.
-In many applications, however, you need only use a few soft-font tables and you can use codepage support to create segmented fonts optimized to contain only those character symbols actually used by the application.
+Soft-font support is one of the most ROM-consuming parts of the LCD-driver library.
+In particular, soft-font tables can take up a lot of ROM.
+In many applications, however, you need only use a few soft-font tables and you can use code-page support to create segmented fonts optimized to contain only those character symbols actually used by the application.
 This approach can give a significant reduction in the amount of ROM used by soft fonts.
-Segmented fonts and codepages can most easily be created using the IconEdit tool.
+Segmented fonts and code-pages can most easily be created using the IconEdit tool.

 Do I need a RAM buffer to hold a ghost image of the entire display on the micro controller?